Petco Breach

 • Watch for phishing emails or calls

-• Enroll in any free identity protection offered
+• Enroll in identity protection insurance

 How OptMsg Helps